 When that particular 2000 word post is uploaded this coming week, I’ll be adding more of the same photos you’ll see over the next few days, as we re-share photos from the Maasai Mara experience as it occurred in 2013.
 Please bear with us for the repetition.

-Seeing Mount Kilimanjaro changed everything for me.
-The inside of the plane was so small, it was difficult to get a good shot maneuvering around the other passengers since we were on the opposite side.
+We were seeing Mount Kilimanjaro changed everything for me.
+The inside of the plane was so small.
+It was challenging to get a good shot maneuvering around the other passengers since we were opposite.

-During these circumstances of COVID-19 lockdown, it’s not easy to avoid repetition, when we have nary a new photo to share of anything in our present-day lives, which for us, like many of you, consists of the routine and repetition of many functions and activities of daily life.
+During these circumstances of COVID-19 lockdown, it’s not easy to avoid repetition, when we have nary a new photo to share of anything in our present-day lives, which, like many of you, consists of the routine and repetition of many functions and activities of daily life.

-This morning, I spoke to the hotel manager who has personally taken on the responsibility of getting our package situation resolved.
+This morning, I spoke to the hotel manager, who has personally taken on resolving our package situation.
 We are so grateful for his help and kindness.
 He’s even got his wife, who doesn’t work for the hotel, involved in trying to figure a way for us to pay the customs taxes and fees.
 We’re hopeful.

-At the moment as I type, Tom has his laptop plugged into the TV and is watching the Minnesota Vikings game from yesterday.
-With the huge time difference between the US and India, he can’t watch it until Monday mornings since the game plays while we’re sleeping.
-I enjoy watching the games so I keep an eye on it as it’s playing.
-But, the disappointment over their losing record, is discouraging, making me less interested.
+As I type, Tom has his laptop plugged into the TV and is watching the Minnesota Vikings game from yesterday.
+With the considerable time difference between the US and India, he can’t watch it until Monday mornings since the game plays while we’re sleeping.
+I enjoy watching the games, so I keep an eye on it as it’s playing.
+But, the disappointment over their losing record is discouraging, making me less interested.

 Last night, my dinner was a huge improvement.
-Most nights, except for the once-a-week tiny piece of salmon I order, I have chicken, usually chicken breasts which I don’t care for.
-I asked for other chicken parts since I prefer dark meat and they served me a good-sized plate of deboned dark meat in a decent-sized portion.
+Most nights, except for the once-a-week tiny piece of salmon I order, I have chicken breasts that I don’t care for.
+I asked for other chicken parts since I prefer dark meat, and they served me a good-sized plate of deboned dark meat in a decent-sized portion.
 Why didn’t I ask for this in the past?

 I’ve been saving two hard-boiled eggs from my breakfast to eat with my dinner since it never was enough.
-Last night I didn’t eat the eggs when I was full for the first time since I gave up the curried chicken and paneer makhani, several weeks ago to reduce the number of carbohydrates I’d been consuming.
-The pain in my legs has improved but is not gone. ye.
-It could take another month or two until I get full relief.
+Last night I didn’t eat the eggs when I was packed for the first time since I gave up the curried chicken and paneer makhani several weeks ago to reduce the number of carbohydrates I’d been consuming.
+The pain in my legs has improved but is not gone.
+Yes, it could take another month or two until I get complete relief.